knot3/knot3-code/README.md

 ###Debian / Ubuntu / SteamOS (source)

+If you are using

+  * Ubuntu 13.10 (saucy) or later, or
+  * Debian testing/unstable, or
-If you are using Ubuntu 13.10 (saucy) or later or Debian testing/unstable or if your debian derivate has packages for SDL2 (`libsdl2-2.0-0`), run the following command to install all build and runtime dependencies:
+  * a debian derivate that has packages for SDL2 (`libsdl2-2.0-0`, `libsdl2-mixer-2.0-0`),

+then run the following command to install all build and runtime dependencies:

     make dep-ubuntu

-Otherwise, for example if you are using Ubuntu 12.04 LTS, run this to install backported SDL2 packages:
+Otherwise, for example if you are using Ubuntu 12.04 LTS, run this to install the backported SDL2 packages:

     make dep-ubuntu-precise

-To build and install the game:
+To build and install the game, run:

     make
     sudo make install